 Request for Pastoral Provision Sent to USCCB

 In recent years, Voice of the Faithful has delivered to all U.S. diocesan heads ("ordinaries") a proposal for the ordination of married men in the Catholic Church in the U.S. This proposal calls for the use of a new Pastoral Provision, which mirrors the Pastoral Provision created by the bishops for the ordination of Anglican and Episcopalian priests into the Roman Catholic priesthood, to be applied to married Catholic Men.
-FOR NEXT STEPS IN THIS EFFORT, SEE OUR ACTION PLAN under Conversations on Celibacy.
+FOR THE NEXT STEPS IN THIS EFFORT, SEE OUR ACTION PLAN under Conversations on Celibacy.

 Please join us in studying the issue of clericalism and praying for the success of the request to the bishops.